 Skip to main content

-Jennifer has managed and conducted survey research on a variety of topics including the public's priorities and attitudes toward government, trust in news and attitudes toward journalism, and race and ethnicity.
-With training and experience in political science, social psychology, and public health, Jennifer's research uses an interdisciplinary approach in both theory and method, and much of her research complements survey research with qualitative and experimental methods.
-She has a successful track record of distilling and packaging complex research for different audiences including journalists, policy makers, and the mass public.
+Jenny has managed and conducted survey research on a variety of topics including the public’s priorities and attitudes toward government, trust in news and attitudes toward journalism, and electoral behavior.
+With training and experience in political science, social psychology, and public health, Jenny’s research uses an interdisciplinary approach in both theory and method, and much of her research complements survey research with qualitative and experimental methods.
+She has a successful track record of distilling and packaging complex research for different audiences including journalists, policymakers, and the mass public.

-Jennifer has also published research on the relationships between interest organizations, PACs, and public policy, with a particular focus on state-level politics and policy.
-Prior to joining the AP-NORC Center, Jennifer worked as a research scientist for NORC's Public Health research department where her project work focused on issues in health disparities, access to primary care, and the dissemination and evaluation of comparative effectiveness research (CER).
+Jenny has also published research on the relationships between interest organizations, PACs, and public policy, with a particular focus on state-level politics and policy.
+Prior to joining the AP-NORC Center, Jenny worked as a research scientist for NORC’s Public Health research department where her project work focused on issues with access to primary care and the dissemination and evaluation of comparative effectiveness research (CER).

-Jennifer is active with the American Association for Public Opinion Research and serves as the co-chair of the AAPOR Transparency Initiative, among other committees.
-She also serves on the Community Advisory Board for Hawaii Public Radio.
+Jenny is active with the American Association for Public Opinion Research (AAPOR) and served as the co-chair of the AAPOR Transparency Initiative, among other committees.
+She currently serves on the Executive Council of PAPOR.
+She is a member of the National Academies of Science Standing Committee on Advancing Science Communication.

 Project Contributions